wbolster/plyvel/doc/api.rst

    ``finally`` clause), but if transaction mode is enabled`, the batch will be discarded (this is like a ``try`` statement with an ``else`` clause).

+   Note methods on a :py:class:`WriteBatch` do not take a `sync` argument; this flag can be specified for the complete write batch when it is created using :py:meth:`DB.write_batch`.

    Do not instantiate directly; use :py:meth:`DB.write_batch` instead.

    See the descriptions for :cpp:class:`WriteBatch` and :cpp:func:`DB::Write` in